 The chinaman bowler made his comeback into cricket as he represented the Perth Scorchers in the inaugural edition of the BBL.
 In 2012, after turning 41, he was offered a contract with the Rajasthan Royals in the IPL after his efforts with the ball led to his signing.

-As part of the Kolkata Knight Riders, he participated in the 2013 edition, as well as representing them in 2015 and 2016.
+As part of the Kolkata Knight Riders, he participated in the 2013 edition, as well as represented them in 2015 and 2016.
 The exploits he had in the BBL even helped Hogg to be picked for the 2014 World T20 after his exploits in the BBL.
 A total of 21 matches were played by Brad Hogg and he went on to take 23 wickets, including a 4-wicket haul.
 KKR’s last IPL match was in May 2016 against the Gujarat Lions where he scored 2-0-19-1 for the team in their 5-wicket loss.

 Hogg was 45 years and 92 days old when the match took place.
 In the history of the Indian Premier League, he is the oldest player to be involved in a match to date.
 While Hogg, who played in the Big Bash League for two seasons after he retired from the Indian Premier League, continued to play in that competition.
 He signed off his professional career in the 2017/18 season two weeks before his 47th birthday while representing the Melbourne Renegades.